cludden/vault-client/README.md

             next(err, data);
         });

-        // we can listen for secret renewals vault.on('secret:foo', function(data) {
+        // we can listen for secret renewals at the "foo" address by attaching
+        // a listener to the "secret:<address>" event vault.on('secret:foo', function(data) {
             console.log(JSON.stringify(data))
-            // { "foo": "baz" }
+            // { "foo": "goo" }
         });
     },